 If the project costs less than $2,500, it does not require a licensed contractor.
 For more information on this, please review our website for information on specialty services.

-To obtain a state license, you need to submit an application and the non-refundable fee.
+To obtain a state license, you need to submit an application and a non-refundable fee.
 Be sure to include any required supporting documents along with it.
 Then you’ll need to pass an exam required for your specific license.

 You can download the application from the licensing board here.